Work + LIfe

 There is always something on the scale of “things I’d rather not do” to “tasks I fake being sick to avoid.”
 Even the best delegator has to fire someone or answer an uncomfortable email or call Comcast because they’re being billed for the whole office building’s business Internet.

 That’s normal.
 If you sincerely love every single part of your work, I’d like to interview you.
 Really, there’s a contact link in the navigation bar.
 Click it and send me an email.
 I want to know everything.

-Loving your work doesn't make it OK for you to be paid under market value, for your benefits to suck, or for the people you work with to treat you like garbage
+Loving you work doesn’t make it OK for you to be paid under your market value, for your benefits to suck, or for the people you work with to treat you like garbage

-Here are seven words I don’t want you to say to anyone ever when they’re in reference to any of the above scenarios: “But that’s OK.
+Here are seven words I don’t want you to say to anyone ever in reference to any of the above scenarios: “But that’s OK.
 I love my job.”

 No, it’s not OK for you to be paid less than what you’re worth, or less than what a man makes doing the work you do, or less than what a white person or a straight person or any other type of person makes for doing the work you do.